google/wireit/README.md

   services.
 Just add a single `uses:` line to your workflows.

 - **Watch any script**.
 Want to automatically re-run your build and tests whenever you make a change?
-Type `npm test watch`.
-Any script you've configured using Wireit can be watched by typing `watch` after it.
+Type `npm test --watch`.
+Any script you've configured using Wireit can be watched by typing `--watch` after it.

 - **Great for single packages and monorepos**.
 Wireit has no opinion about how your packages are arranged.
 It works great with single packages, because you